LiangWenshuo1118/doc/example-of-machine.md

 ],
 ```

-VASP code is used for first-principle calculations and mpi is used for parallel computing, so "mpirun -n 32" is added to specify the number of parallel threads.
+VASP code is used for `fp` task and mpi is used for parallel computing, so "mpirun -n 32" is added to specify the number of parallel threads.

 In the machine parameter, "context_type" is modified to "SSHContext" and "batch_type" is modified to "PBS".
 It is worth noting that "remote_root" should be set to an accessible path on the remote PBS cluster. "remote_profile" is added to specify the information used to connect the remote cluster, including hostname, username, password, port, etc.

 In the resources parameter, we set "gpu_per_node" to 0 since it is cost-effective to use the CPU for VASP calculations.

-Complete examples of new DP-GEN's machine.json can be found at dpgen/examples/machine/DeePMD-kit-2.x/.
+Complete examples of new DPDispatcher can be found at dpgen/examples/machine/DeePMD-kit-2.x/.

 ```json
 {